FOR IMMEDIATE RELEASE

 Terry Brady, DCNR, 717-772-9101

-Harrisburg, PA – The public is invited to again vote online for the 2019 Pennsylvania River of the Year, choosing from among four waterways nominated across the state, Department of Conservation and Natural Resources Secretary Cindy Adams Dunn announced today.
+Harrisburg, PA – Today, Department of Conservation and Natural Resources (DCNR) Secretary Cindy Adams Dunn announced the public is invited to again vote online for the 2021 Pennsylvania River of the Year, choosing from among five waterways nominated throughout the state.

-“This annual undertaking is much more than a public vote gauging popularity of a Pennsylvania waterway,” said DCNR Secretary Cindy Adams Dunn.
-“Regardless of outcome, the competition builds community support around our rivers and streams, putting them in the public limelight.
-All have truly unique attributes; offer incredible recreational opportunities; and offer significant boosts to local economies.”
+“Never has the value of our wealth of waterways shined brighter than during this pandemic as people in unprecedented numbers are being drawn to Pennsylvania’s river and streams and the natural refuge they supply,” Dunn said.
+“Much more than a public vote gauging popularity, this annual competition builds community support around our rivers and streams, putting them in the public limelight.
+All have truly unique attributes, offer incredible recreational opportunities, and offer significant boosts to local economies.”

-Waterways nominated for 2019 are the Clarion River, Conodoguinet Creek, Delaware River and Lackawanna River.
+Waterways nominated for 2021 are Buffalo Creek, Lehigh River, Loyalhanna Creek, Shenango River and Tunkhannock Creek.

-Nominations were based on each waterway’s conservation needs and successes, as well as celebration plans if the nominee is voted 2019 River of the Year.
-In cooperation with DCNR, selection of public voting choices is overseen by the Pennsylvania Organization for Watersheds and Rivers (POWR), an affiliate of the Pennsylvania Environmental Council.
+Nominations were based on each waterway’s conservation needs and successes, as well as celebration plans if the nominee is voted 2021 River of the Year.
+In cooperation with DCNR, selection of public voting choices is overseen by the Pennsylvania Organization for Watersheds and Rivers (POWR).

-Dunn said the online public selection process continues to be increasingly popular as it enters its ninth year.
+Dunn said the online public selection process continues to be increasingly popular as it enters its eleventh year.

-The public can vote for a favorite state waterway beginning today through 5 p.m.
-Friday, January 4, 2019.
-The website www.pariveroftheyear.org enables voting and offers details on nominated waterways and the River of the Year program.
+The public can vote for a favorite state waterway beginning today, Monday, December 14, 2020, through 5:00 PM Friday, January 22, 2021.
+A POWR website enables voting and offers details on nominated waterways and the River of the Year program.
 Voting is managed through Woobox, an online contest application restricting voting to one email address.

 POWR, an affiliate of the Pennsylvania Environmental Council, administers the River of the Year program with funding from DCNR.
-Presented annually since 1983, this year’s 2018 designation was awarded to the Loyalsock Creek.
+Presented annually since 1983, this year’s 2020 designation was awarded to the Lackawanna River.

 After a waterway is chosen for the annual honor, local groups implement a year-round slate of activities and events to celebrate the river, including a paddling trip, or sojourn.
 The organization nominating the winning river will receive a $10,000 leadership grant from DCNR to help fund River of the Year activities.